 - Biscuits: The US equivalent for Marie biscuits is Maria Cookies.
 You can also used vanilla tea cookies.

-- Additions: you can give these rum balls a proper rum flavour by adding 1 tsp of rum extract, if desired.
-These biscuits are also delicious with 1/2 tsp - 1 tsp of peppermint flavouring!
+- Additions: you can give these rum balls a proper rum flavour by adding 1 teaspoon of rum extract, if desired.
+These biscuits are also delicious with ½ teaspoon - 1 teaspoon of peppermint flavouring!

 Nutrition Information:Serving Size: 1 Rum Ball